 I didn’t say a word.
-I was too engrossed with watching her shuttle about the kitchen.
+I was too engrossed watching her..

-She hovered like a bee among flowers, buzzing between the counter and the refrigerator.
-She removed the lid from the blender then visited the refrigerator for milk and yogurt.
-She poured the milk and ladled the yogurt into the blender then returned to the vegetables drawer for spinach.
+She first removed the lid from the blender – then visited the refrigerator for milk and yogurt.
+Next she poured the milk and ladled the yogurt into the blender before returning to the vegetables drawer for spinach.

 I couldn’t help myself.

 “What are you putting in there?”
 I asked.